id2359/gnuprolog-redisclient/README.md

 against 2.8 as I tend to stay with the latest of versions of things when I can to try out new features.

-Once Redis is running, you can then start a GNU Prolog session and load the code:
+Once Redis is running, you can then start a SWI Prolog session and load the code:

     Seans-iMac:gprolog-redis seancharles$
     Seans-iMac:gprolog-redis seancharles$ gprolog
-    GNU Prolog 1.4.4 (64 bits)
+    SWI Prolog 1.4.4 (64 bits)
     Compiled Oct 13 2013, 17:19:55 with cc
     By Daniel Diaz
     Copyright (C) 1999-2013 Daniel Diaz